knathanieltucker/pandas-tutorial/README.md

 # Getting started with this tutorial

+I made this after quite a lot of thought.
+There are a ton of pandas tutorials out there and the maintainers of pandas themselves have tutorials.
+But I think these tutorials have one of two flavors:

+1. Intro: you barely get into details.
+2. Reference: just the details

+I wanted to let people know what are the important and advanced pandas functions that a data scientist uses on a day to day basis.
+And I could not find it.

+Thus this.

+This tutorial is an opinionated guide to pandas.
+I'll let you know which functions I think are not worth learning and which are.
+This is not an intro to pandas.
+This is pandas for data scientists, and I hope you enjoy.

 ## Installing Virtualenv

 The first step to get running with these tutorials is to install virtualenv.
 Fortunately there is a [great tutorial](https://docs.python-guide.org/dev/virtualenvs/#lower-level-virtualenv) on hitchhiker's guide to python.
 Please follow the steps  in the guide.